Navigating the Changing Business Landscape with Technology and Human Connection

 Having one successful outbound campaign will lead to the profitable outcome of the next.
 At Infinityn International, we generally work with high-value software solutions, target prospects in the Enterprise Market and engage globally.
 We’ve written this guide to the most essential elements of an outbound campaign to help you maximize the impact of your engagements.

-We’re speaking from the perspective of this initial stage of outreach when new business opportunities are discovered, qualified and ushered into the pipeline.
-Sales campaigns vary greatly depending on the scope of engagement, the lifecycle of the product and the lifetime value of a customer.
-Larger deals, with multiple stakeholders & decision-makers requires a Consultative Selling approach as opposed to a Transactional Selling approach, which is faster and with fewer decision-makers.
+We’re speaking from the perspective of this initial stage of outreach when new business opportunities are discovered, qualified, and ushered into the pipeline.
+Sales campaigns vary greatly depending on the scope of engagement, the lifecycle of the product, and the lifetime value of a customer.
+Larger deals, with multiple stakeholders & decision-makers, require a Consultative Selling approach as opposed to a Transactional Selling approach, which is faster and with fewer decision-makers.
 As such, please keep in mind that we’re sharing our experience purely within the Enterprise B2B market.

-Why is it important to specialize sales roles throughout your organization?
+Why is it important to specialize in sales roles throughout your organization?

 A successful outbound campaign depends upon the specialization of sales roles, with different salespeople focused on specific & specialized roles: a segment of the sales team dedicated to opening and nurturing new business opportunities, another segment dedicated to converting them from prospects to buyers and another dedicated to the continued success of the customer.
 This division of labor—with a team dedicated solely to the process of initial outreach—is the most important dimension of an effective outbound campaign.